Your research can change the world

 • Discontinuous dynamical systems, border collisions, sliding phenomena, synchronization, intermittency.

 • Analysis of dynamical data, such as univariate and multivariate time series and time-dependent images.

-• Applications to physics, chemistry, neuroscience, biology, psychology, engineering, meteorology, social sciences, economics and finance, dynamic and evolutionary games and networks.
+• Applications to physics, chemistry, neuroscience, biology, medicine, psychology, engineering, meteorology, social sciences, economics and finance, dynamic and evolutionary games and natural networks.

 Indexed in: Scopus, Google Scholar, DOAJ, CrossRef, Semantic Scholar, CLOCKSS